Anjigadu/algorithms-course/part-1/notes/week-3/merge_sort.md

 * Stop merging if last element of left array is lesser than first element of right array.
 * Switch the role of aux and input array

+Stability
+-

+* First sort by name, then sort by section.
+* Second sort preserves the sorting result of first sort
+* equal items never pass each other.
+* do not use less than or equal to instead of lesss than

+Insertion & merge sort are stable sorts.

 Bottom up Merge Sort
 =